tiffsobczak/all-tied-app/README.md

 ## Questions

-If you have any questions regarding the application contact either one of us by email...
+If you have any questions regarding the application contact us by email...

 * moizzy89@gmail.com
 * adiez@mtm-inc.net